Sara Davies: Television

-In March 2025, ITV announced Davies will host the upcoming game show Time Is Money.
+In March 2025, ITV announced that Davies would host the upcoming game show Time Is Money which would make its debut on 1 January 2026.

 On 6 March 2025, Davies announced that she would be stepping away from filming the next series of Dragons’ Den “for now” to focus on her own business.

+In March 2026, Davies appeared as a host on Celebrity Sabotage, hosting the fake show called The Applicant.

+In September 2026, Davies appeared as a contestant on The Box.